webinstall/webi-installers/syncthing/README.md

   - Set the remote computer name
   - Then go to "Sharing" and select "Default Folder"
   - Save
+  - NOTE: For every device add and folder share action you will get a popup notification in the web admin, possibly alternating between both computers.
-  - NOTE: You will need to accept the device share on the first computer, and then the folder on the second (alternatively you can set Auto-Accept on both)
+    You will need to accept those for the sync to begin (oralternatively you can set Auto-Accept on both).

 You may also want to password protect the local GUI.
 It only runs on localhost by default, so this may not be strictly necessary.